PDIS/transcript/2023-10-25-Interview-with-BBC.md

 ### Audrey Tang:
 Yes.
 So it's really a prayer or a poem.
 So that was in 2016 because Taiwan never had a digital minister.
 So, people keep asking me, what does a digital minister do?
 And because in Mandarin, as I mentioned, ‘shu wei’ means plural, not just digital.
 So, I had this wordplay and wrote a job description based on the idea of digital as plurality.

-So, it's very short, I'll just read it to you.
-When we see internet of things, let's make it an internet of beings.
+So, it's very short, I'll just read it to you: "When we see internet of things, let's make it an internet of beings.
 When we see virtual reality, let's make it a shared reality.
 When we see machine learning, let's make it collaborative learning.
 When we see user experience, let's make it about human experience.
-And whenever we hear that singularity is near, let's always remember the plurality is here.
+And whenever we hear that singularity is near, let's always remember the plurality is here."

 ### Interviewer:
 Very nice.
 One more, just thinking about AI, this is the last one.
 Where do you see it going?
 You've talked about, I think you see AI or the internet really as a tool that can be used.
 It's not good or bad, it's just a tool.
 But, because you can probably look into the future… [laughter] I mean, one of the top 100 people in AI.
 Where do you see it?